tonilijic/Stardust/README.md

 ## Experiment Goal

 In the limited time (roughly 3-4 hours), use the [stardust.style](https://stardust.style) to redesign the homepage of the selected site: [https://wasp.sh](https://wasp.sh).
 Check its output, inject corrections, loop until satisfied or time's up, and deploy it in a test environment.
+Steps are documented in [Pipeline.md](plans/Pipeline.md)

 "Final" version of the experiment can be previewed [here](https://stardust-gray.vercel.app)